I was sworn into office in January 2007. It’s another piece of my backstory.

 But it was too late to back out.
 I’d had to file to run to be considered for the appointment.
 I had to run.
 I wasn’t about to quit after being threatened by a two-bit hood.

 Blood-sport is not my cup of tea, but I won fair, square, and honorably.
 It was the best job I ever had.
 Even when it wasn’t.

 There’s something that happens when you take responsibility for people as a leader and decision maker, or there should be.
 You care for them – their dreams, and their futures.
 You become protective of their interests.
 You want the best for them, you want the best for their children.
 I did.
 Many leaders do.

 But even so, the job is to make decisions that are based on research and soul-searching, not getting votes.
 I like to say that everybody likes you when you aren’t doing anything.
-I was elected with 68% of the vote and almost everybody liked me.
-(Everyone but the kingmaker and his cronies.)
+I was elected with 68% of the vote and almost everybody liked me, save the kingmaker and his cronies.

 But when I started trying to advance policies that I believed would help my constituents and our local economy, I found that some folks who helped elect me no longer liked me.
 Some thought I was pushing too hard, others, not hard enough, and still others wished I’d just stop.
 Some turned their backs.
 Others were more direct.
 I didn’t love it, but I was ok with that.
 Doing the right thing is always the right thing to do.

 Over time though, it wears on you, the backroom sniping, the betrayals, the flattery, and the sheer weight of the job.
 One day my daughter came home from school and told me about the kid who said to her, “My grandfather hates your mother.”
 I didn’t even know who his grandfather was.

 I left the Board in 2010.
 I still know a few supervisors on it, but not all.
 The last time I attended a meeting in 2014, the county administrator called another female supervisor, Supervisor Murrison.
 That made me feel good, but she probably didn’t appreciate it.